Items found in Arvada shooter’s home give insight on possible motive

 This prompted officers to be dispatched to an address affiliated with Troyke on the day of the shooting.

-However, when they arrived to do the welfare check, less than an hour before the shooting, they learned the address belonged to a business where Troyke had a P.O.
-Box.
+However, when they arrived to do the welfare check, less than an hour before the shooting, they learned the address belonged to a business where Troyke had a post-office box.

 “A short time later, at 1317 hours, Jeffcomm Dispatch received a call of a ‘suspicious person’ near the Arvada Library…The reporting party advised they were approached by a male who made a ‘weird noise and showed them a condom.’
 The male was described as a white male in his 40’s to early 50’s.
 The reporting party advised they observed the male to continue walking in circles near the ‘fountains’ in Olde Town Arvada,” the report said.